 This brand offers four main protein options: chicken, turkey, kangaroo and salmon.
 However, keep in mind these aren’t single-protein recipes and the non-poultry flavours also have added chicken fat to round up the lipidic composition.
 The protein appears as "meals", meaning the meat has been processed, cooked and dehydrated to make a concentrated mix.

 On the other hand, it’s also nice to see this brand only uses single-source Australian meat, limiting their carbon footprint and ensuring maximum freshness.

-Due to the high protein content and added fat, we’re giving 4 out of 5 in this category.
+Due to the high protein content and added fat, our panel agreed to give 4 out of 5 in this category.

 At the top of the additive list we have natural flavouring.
 This is a blanket term that could refer to any number of ingredients, although given it’s natural, it’s probably animal digest.
 According to the AAFCO, digest is a rendered meat by-product that has been treated with enzymes, heat or acids.
 While this sounds unappetizing, it doesn’t affect the nutritional quality of the food.

 Following this we find linseed (or flaxseed) and fish oil, which offer omega fatty acids to keep your dog’s skin and coat healthy.
 This brand also adds some veggies like tomato, sweet potato, yucca, kelp, and blueberries.
 Even though the actual quantities of these vegetables are small, they round up your pup’s micronutrient intake.

 Finally, SavourLife also adds glucosamine and green tea to their recipes.
 According to our expert panel, glucosamine serves to strengthen your dog’s joints and keep them mobile for years to come.
 Green tea has powerful antioxidant properties, keeping your pup’s teeth healthier and helping their body stay youthful.